 If you are a sponsor, call us at (615) 741-3096, extension 3 or send an e-mail to Teresa.Seibert@CLETN.COM to have us set you up as a sponsor in our system and to send you instructions concerning our on-line application process.
 See Rule 21 §5.

 Use “Search Courses” on this web site to make sure the course is not already approved.
 If it is not, mail, email or fax us a copy of the program agenda (including breaks), information on the speakers and a very brief summary of the course content (what is the subject of the program).
-Attach the completed form found on CLETN.COM titled “Request for Out-of –State, On-Line and Other Unpaid Credits”.
+Attach the completed form found on CLETN.COM titled “Request for Credits Earned Out-of –State, On-Line or Other Unpaid Credits”.
 If we need additional information we will contact you.
 See Regulation §5D.1.

 You will owe a $100 non-completion fee, and you will still be required to complete the required hours.